LDSSA/batch4-students/README.md

 ## Help

+TODO should we include the troubleshooting section from the ds-prep-course readme?

 During the academy you will surely run into problems and have doubts about the material.
 We provide you with some different channels to ask for help.